 The Knox Housing Assistance Program is now an Eviction Prevention Program.
-The Eviction Prevention Program is a joint City of Knoxville/Knox County initiative aiding renters adversely affected by the COVID-19 pandemic.
+The Eviction Prevention Program is a joint City of Knoxville/Knox County initiative aiding renters adversely affected during the COVID-19 pandemic.
 The program is open to income-qualified city and county renters where one or more individuals in the home have experienced one of the following adverse financial impacts at some point since March 13, 2020.

 Applications for utility assistance only do not require the landlord to submit an application.

 Rent and utility assistance are both available through the program.
 As a tenant you may apply for rent and utility assistance within the same application or you may apply for either type of assistance individually.
 As a landlord, you may apply for multiple tenants through a single application.

 To receive payment through the emergency rental assistance program, a landlord must agree to and sign the following attestation as part of the application process:

-“I agree not to evict this tenant for nonpayment of rent during the months for which I am receiving rental assistance funding and for 30 days longer than the period covered by this payment.”
+“I agree not to evict the tenant for nonpayment of rent during the months for which I am receiving emergency rental assistance funding and for an additional 30 days past the dates covered by this assistance payment.”

 Landlords are not required to participate in the program for a tenant to be eligible for assistance.
 After a tenant applies, an email is sent to the landlord requesting they complete a landlord application.
 If no landlord application is submitted, Case Managers will make two additional attempts to contact the landlord, and if unsuccessful, a direct rental assistance payment will be made to the tenant.

 Homeowners are not eligible to apply under this program.
 If you are a homeowner and need assistance, please call 211 for a list of agencies that may be able to help.

 Renter households are eligible to receive assistance for up to 18 months of rent and utility assistance.
 Based on the availability of funding, households at risk of continued housing instability may be eligible for future rent payments (paid in three-month increments).